altmp/altv-docs-gta/articles/tutorials/overwrite_gameconfig.md

 # Overwrite Gameconfig Pools
-This tutorial show, how you can change the gamepool sizes (requires alt:V v15 and higher).
+This tutorial show, how you can extend the gamepool sizes (requires alt:V v15 and higher).

 ## Suggested tools
 * [OpenIV](https://openiv.com/)